 Stitch Fix Pros

-• First-time customers get a FREE credit to use on your first order (helloooo, free clothes!)⠀
+• First-time customers get a FREE credit to use on their first order (helloooo, free clothes!)⠀

 • You get professional styling!
 I struggle with inspiration with my wardrobe, so this helps a lot.

-• Opportunity to communicate with your stylist about what clothes you’re looking for (cute skirts, upcoming event, swimsuit, etc).⠀
+• Opportunity to communicate with your stylist about what clothes you’re looking for (cute skirts, upcoming events, swimsuits, etc).⠀

 • You can try on clothes at home with the pieces you already have in your closet (“Does this top look good with my favorite jeans?” etc)⠀